Configuring OIDC-based SSO

 App registration information requirements

-To complete the SSO configuration on the AI Hub side, AI Hub support requires the following information about your app registration:
+To complete the SSO configuration on the AI Hub side, your support team requires the following information about your app registration:

 • Discovery URL: Also called the .well-known endpoint or well known configuration endpoint, this is a lookup location for information about your app registration.